ycheng14799/PaperUtility/README.md

 # Paper Utility
 ## 11 August 2019 Progress
 Currently:
-* We collected crowdsource results for 14 out of 20 of our attributes
+* We collected crowdsource results for 14 out of 20 of our attributes (except )
-* We calculated the product preference rankings for each attribute using the Bradley-Terry model
+* We calculated the product preference rankings and absolute distance data for each attribute using the Bradley-Terry model
 * We visualized our results in 3 ways:
   * A parallel coordinates plot
   * Radar graphs